growfatlikeme/capstone_private/README.md

     Default Output Format   (Leave as default as JSON)<br /><br />

-## :rocket: Installing & Deploying NTU SCTP CE10 SRE Project
+## :rocket: Cloning & Deploying this repositry

-To install NTU SCTP CE10 SRE Project, follow these steps:
+To clone the respositry, follow these steps:

-1. Clone the repository:
+1. Cloning the repository:

    a.
-Make a new directory of your choice to clone the repository.
+Choose a directory of your choice to clone the repository.

    b.
-Change to this newly created directory of your choice, and perform the following commands to initialize and clone the repository.
+Perform the following commands to initialize and clone the repository.

    git init<br />
    git clone https://github.com/growfatlikeme/capstone_private.git<br /><br />